| One of the best kept secrets in Disney animation collecting is the variety of original

 a specific group of characters?
 Do you see a reoccurring theme in your favorite art?

-So take the time to sit give us a call and make up that wish list.
-The art on our
+Take the time to sit give us a call and make up that wish list.
+The art on our website

-website is just a taste of what we have available.
-You never know what they can find
+is just a taste of what we have available.
+You never know what they can find for you

-Wanda Lunn has almost 40 years of experience in helping collectors acquire quality animation art.
+Wanda Lunn has 40 years of experience in helping collectors acquire quality animation art.

 She was instrumental in the success of Gallery Lainzberg - at one time the nations first large